PraddyumnYadav/Hands_On_Machine_Learning/README.md

 - This Code is not Exactly Same as the Book.
 - Some Big Projects from This Book are not in This Repository but Their Links and Description about them are given here.
 - If You Have any Doubts You can ask it in Discussions Tab.

+## Spiral-Learning-System
+- I have used Spiral Learning System through this Learning.
+- Please Don't Google it Because I have taken it from `Hindi Machine Learning` Youtuber - `CampusX`.
+- There are Some Steps in `Spiral Learning System`.
+  1. Get a View of Every Topic on the Chapter.
+  2. Understand the Topics Deeper than last time.
+  3. Start Digging into More Details.
+  4. Repeat this Process almost 5 to 10 times when you feel that You have Understood it.

 - If You Want to Countribute to This Repository Read Our Contrubuting Guidelines and Code of Conduct.
 ## How to Get This Running on You Machine.
 - You Have to Run the Following Commands In Terminal to run it on your System.